triplepoint/kixeye_challenge/README.md

 ## Introduction
+This project was written from scratch, in the 24 hours between 2013-04-13 09:00:00PDT and 2013-04-14 09:00:00PDT.
+As such, there are some corners cut, notably in the area of deployment infrastructure.
+In addition, due to the audition nature of this project, I've chosen to implement code from scratch in places where I would typically have used off the shelf 3rd party libraries.

 Note the docs/running_todo.md file, which is serving as a project status board.
+It's git commit history should be useful in tracing the process I went through to finish this project.

 ## Installing